kru2710shna/Kaggle_Competition_Project/README.md

 Each project folder contains detailed instructions on how to run the code and reproduce the results.
 You can explore the individual project repositories for more information.

-## Dependencies

-You can find the list of dependencies for each project in their respective README files within each project folder.

 ## Contributing

 If you would like to contribute to any of these projects or provide feedback, please feel free to open an issue or submit a pull request.
 Your contributions are highly appreciated!

 ## Contact

-If you have any questions or want to connect, you can reach me at [krushna27doc@gmail.com](krushna27odc@gmail.com).
+If you have any questions or want to connect, you can reach me at [krushna27doc@gmail.com](krushna27doc@gmail.com).

 ## License